tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 I always believed in the power of strong visions to guide huge project executions.
 That's why reading science fiction is so common among those who build awesome tech.
 Then, in come the engineers, dividing huge problems into smaller more addressable chunks.

-I've been thinking and reading a lot about efforts in achieving Artificial General Intelligence (AGI), and believe it could help to provide a clear path of milestones that we need to achieve in order to reach the panacea of AGI.
+I've been thinking and reading a lot about efforts in achieving Artificial General Intelligence (AGI), and believe it could help to provide a clear path of milestones that we need to achieve in order to reach the promised land of AGI.
 I'm starting the list, and I'll make it open-source to get others (you!) to update it and improve it collaboratively.

 Similar to what Aubrey de Grey’s list of the [7 causes of death](https://www.longlonglife.org/en/transhumanism-longevity/aging/aubrey-de-grey/transhumanism-aubrey-de-greys-causes-of-aging-with-sens-foundation/) did for longevity studies, or what the [Millennium Prize](https://en.wikipedia.org/wiki/Millennium_Prize_Problems) did for mathematics, maybe we can build a program that motivates young researchers to tackle AGI one jump at a time.
 A clear roadmap is also much more useful than the nebulous challenge of "solving intelligence".